Measurement of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) differential cross sections in pp collisions at $\sqrt{s}$ = 13.6 TeV: Introduction

 Production cross sections of S-wave quarkonia have been measured in proton-proton ($\Pp\Pp$) collisions at the LHC, as functions of \pt and in several $y$ ranges, by the ALICE, ATLAS, CMS, and LHCb Collaborations~\cite{CMS:2010nis,BPH-10-004,LHCb:2011zfl,ALICE:2011zqe,ATLAS:2014zpz,BPH-14-001, LHCb:2015foc,ATLAS:2015zdw,ATLAS:2023qnh, CMS:2010wld,LHCb:2012aa,ATLAS:2012lmu,CMS:2013qur,CMS:2015xqv,CMS13TeV}.
 Quarkonium polarization measurements have also been performed, providing complementary information regarding the production mechanisms~\cite{ALICE:2011gej,BPH-13-003,CMS:BPH-11-023,LHCb:2013izl,LHCb:2014brf,CMS:2019jas,BPH-22-009}.
 More details on these measurements can be found in Ref.~\cite{sym17091521} and references therein.
 This article reports a measurement of the \UpsilonOneS, \UpsilonTwoS, and \UpsilonThreeS (denoted by \UpsilonnS) differential cross sections in $\Pp\Pp$ collisions at $\sqrt{s} = 13.6$\TeV, on the basis of a data sample collected in 2022 by the CMS experiment, corresponding to an integrated luminosity of 37.4\fbinv.
 The measurements are performed in the dimuon decay channels and cover the broad 20--200\GeV \pt range, in the $\abs{y} < 0.6$ and $0.6 < \abs{y} < 1.2$ regions.
 The reported cross sections include feed-down contributions from heavier bottomonia.

 With respect to the results obtained with a $\sqrt{s} = 13$\TeV $\Pp\Pp$ data sample reported in a previous CMS publication~\cite{CMS13TeV}, this analysis extends the \pt reach from 100 to 200\GeV.
-The \UpsilonnS signal yields, $N(\pt,\abs{y})$, are extracted, in each $(\pt,\abs{y})$ two-dimensional cell, from an extended maximum likelihood fit to the dimuon invariant mass spectrum.
-The two-dimensional acceptance, $\mathcal{A}(\pt, \abs{y})$, is computed through a detailed detector simulation, while the corresponding detection efficiencies, $\epsilon(\pt, \abs{y})$, are evaluated from measured data using the tag-and-probe method~\cite{CMS:2010wld, CMS13TeV, CMS:2010nis}.
+The \UpsilonnS signal yields, $N(\pt,\abs{y})$, are extracted, in each $(\pt,\abs{y})$ two-dimensional bin, from an extended binned maximum likelihood fit to the dimuon invariant mass spectrum.
+The two-dimensional acceptance, $\mathcal{A}(\pt, \abs{y})$, is computed through detector simulation, while the corresponding detection efficiencies, $\epsilon(\pt, \abs{y})$, are evaluated from measured data using the tag-and-probe method~\cite{CMS:2010wld, CMS13TeV, CMS:2010nis} for the single muon terms and from the simulated event samples for the terms that depend on the muon-pair correlations.
 All measurements are reported in terms of the product between the \UpsilonnS production cross section, $\sigma$, and the branching fraction of the corresponding dimuon decay channel, $\mathcal{B}(\PgU \to \PGmp\PGmm)$, abbreviated as $\mathcal{B}$ in the following.
 In summary, we compute the \pt-differential cross section times branching fraction, per unit of rapidity and in two rapidity ranges, as

 where $\mathcal{L}$ is the integrated luminosity, $\Delta \pt$ is the width of the \pt bin under consideration, and $\Delta y = 1.2$ for both $\abs{y}$ bins.
 The numerical values are reported in the HEPData record of this analysis~\cite{HEPData}.